My Machine Learning Journey: From NumPy to Production PyTorch

 - Andrej Karpathy's blog/videos — Practical wisdom from a practitioner

-What I avoided: courses that promise to make you an "ML expert in 30 days."
-This takes time.
-Accepting that made the process less frustrating.
+What I skipped: courses that promise to make you an "ML expert in 30 days."
+This takes longer than that.
+Accepting it early makes the rest less frustrating.

 Project Ideas by Difficulty